rust-project-primer/book/src/checks/minimum-version.md

 url: https://doc.rust-lang.org/cargo/reference/unstable.html#minimal-versions
 author: The Cargo Book
 ---
-Explains the Cargo features `miminal-versions` and `direct-minimal-versions` which force Cargo to resolve (direct) dependencies to their minimal versions instead of the latest versions.
+Explains the Cargo features `minimal-versions` and `direct-minimal-versions` which force Cargo to resolve (direct) dependencies to their minimal versions instead of the latest versions.
 ```